-Straight cuts and grooves can also be routed using an edge guide attachment on your router.
+Straight cuts and grooves can be routed using an optional edge guide attachment that may be purchased for use on your router.
 The edge guide attaches to a guide holder, then the guide bars fit into openings in the router base.
 Knob screws in the base secure the guide bars in position.

 Adjustments are made by loosening the wing bolt on guide holder, placing the edge guide the desired distance from the cutter, then retightening wing bolt.
 Fine adjustments can be made with edge guide adjustment knob on the end of guide holder.
-When routing with the edge guide attachment, hold edge guide against the edge of workpiece as shown in figure
+When routing with the edge guide attachment, hold edge guide against the edge of workpiece as shown in figure 24.

-ROUTING CIRCLES WITH EDGE GUIDE
+ROUTING CIRCLES WITH OPTIONAL EDGE GUIDE

-The edge guide attachment can be used for routing circles when a piloted bit is not available or inadequate for the required job.
+The optional edge guide attachment can also be used for routing circles when a piloted bit is not available or inadequate for the required job.
 Position the edge guide so that the cutter is in the center opening of the edge guide.
 Keep both corners of edge guide pressed against the edge to maintain a consistent shape.